joshfrench/om-wiki-fork/Basic-Tutorial.md

 keep the `editable` component as simple as possible.
 We'll explain `IValue` in a moment.

-This is the editable component, this might look like a lot but take a moment to read it and you'll see that it's quite simple.
+This is the editable component; this might look like a lot but take a moment to read it and you'll see that it's quite simple.

 ```clj